Bupterambition/Kiwi-Template/README.md

 ## License

-MGJUnitTest is available under the MIT license.
+Kiwi-Template is available under the MIT license.
 See the LICENSE file for more info.